autowarefoundation/autoware/docs/tutorials/02_installation.md

 Setup for both x86-based and Jetson-based ECUs.

+> **Note**
+>
-**NOTE: Internet connection is required in this step.**
+> Internet connection is required in this step.

 ## 2-1. x86-based ECU

+> **Warning**
+>
-**NOTE: Network settings are automatically updated.**
+> Network settings are automatically updated.
+>

-During this procedure, IP addresses are assigned to some network interfaces (refer to the connection diagram on [1.Hardware setup](01_hardware_setup.md) for more detail) using `netplan`.
+> During this procedure, IP addresses are assigned to some network interfaces (refer to the connection diagram on [1.Hardware setup](01_hardware_setup.md) for more detail) using `netplan`.
-This behavior may cause unexpected disconnection, if you are accessing the ECU remotely via those interfaces.
+> This behavior may cause unexpected disconnection, if you are accessing the ECU remotely via those interfaces.
+>

-If you would like to change network interfaces or IP addresses to be assigned, edit `edge-auto/ansible/playbooks/vars/edge_auto.yaml` before running `setup-dev-env.sh`
+> If you would like to change network interfaces or IP addresses to be assigned, edit `edge-auto/ansible/playbooks/vars/edge_auto.yaml` before running `setup-dev-env.sh`

 ### Download the repository and setup your environment